Borneo Diving in Malaysia

 Although there are some decent sites in Peninsular Malaysia we try to recommend the best to our customers and if you are coming here for diving then you simply must come to dive in Borneo for that is where it all happens.

-Borneo is surrounded by lots of tiny little islands which are home to dive resorts right in the heart of all the best Malaysia dive destinations: Sipadan Island, Mabul, Kapalai, Layang Layang, Lankayan and Mataking.
+Borneo is surrounded by lots of tiny little islands which are home to dive resorts right in the heart of all the best Malaysian dive destinations: Sipadan Island, Mabul, Kapalai, Layang Layang, Lankayan and Mataking.
 Special local rates apply in many of the destinations for Malaysians, Singaporeans and expatriates living in those countries with work permits.

 Nearby resorts are the most popular way to dive Sipadan and Mabul and they offer the space and facilities that liveaboards cannot match.
 There is also 1 liveaboard operating in the area.
-This is suitable for those who wish to maximise their dive time at Pulau Sipadan Island and are happy to sacrifice the comfort of a beach resort.
+This is suitable for those who wish to maximise their dive time at Pulau Sipadan and are happy to sacrifice the comfort of a beach resort.

 Got a question?